brooocifer/airwolf3d-axiom/README.md

 Support Files: https://airwolf3d.freshdesk.com/support/solutions/13000002887

 Directories
-- Cura - Cura Ultimaker Pro slicing software does not natively support this printer
+- cura - Cura Ultimaker Pro slicing software does not natively support this printer
-- Extruder - The Bowden extruder that came with the printer had degraded (cracked) and was unusable
+- extruder - The Bowden extruder that came with the printer had degraded (cracked) and was unusable
-- Glass - There was no glass plate in the printer when I received it
+- glass - There was no glass plate in the printer when I received it
-- Operating System - What I've learned about the Linux OS
+- linaro - What I've learned about the Linux OS
-- Wifi - What I've learned about using the Wifi hotspot
+- wifi - What I've learned about using the Wifi hotspot